Long Close School

-Muddy says: A highly-regarded co-ed day school in the Slough suburbs with fantastic SIS reports (excellent across the board) for 3-16 year olds.
-Fancy a nose around?
+Muddy says: A highly-regarded co-ed day school in the Slough suburbs, rated excellent across the board, for 3-16 year olds.

 Long Close School is a multi-cultural co-ed day school in the ‘burbs of Slough for children aged 3-16.
 Originally founded in 1941 for evacuees escaping the London bombings, Long Close is now a buzzy all-through school, with 356 pupils, 205 boys and 151 girls (65 of which are in Early Years).
 Class sizes are a maximum of 22, though the current average is a lip-smacking 18.

 It’s on a compact site that is dominated by a grand cream Victorian mansion house (previously owned by Queen Victoria’s dentist for all you pub quizzers), with more recent additions bolted on over time.
 The main building is handsome rather than knock-out, and is mostly used for admin, the Headmaster’s office and music lessons.
 Split into three – Early Years, Junior and Senior – each group has its own buildings within close proximity, giving it a family feel.

 The grounds are not huge, but the space has been well thought out with several outside play areas divided into sections for kids of different ages.
 There are two astroturf pitches, cricket nets, a bowling machine and long jump pit.
 The school uses Upton Park next door for football, hockey and rugby, while they go off-site pool for swimming.

 You may think that the lack of rolling acreage suggests a lack of sportiness.
 But don’t be fooled.
 All the boxes are ticked with the kids enjoying rugby, football, hockey, netball, athletics, rounders, basketball and cricket played in lessons and fixtures.
 In fact, Long Close School is one of the best cricketing schools in Berkshire – winning two county cups (U11 and U12) and seven pupils currently play at county level.